SarahMcCoy/Logistic-Regression-/README.md

 In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 *The overall goal of the project is to Improve Your Score

 ### Project at a Glance:
 - Objective: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+- Project Tools:
+- Data:

+## The Second Project

+### The Challenge

+### Project at a Glance:
+- Objective: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.